 Prior to inserting the TEE probe insertion tube into high-level disinfectant a drying process should occur that removes residual moisture from the probe.
-Additionally, a lint free material that easily slides over the insertion tube should be used so as not to add debris into the high-level disinfection process or damage to the outer surface of the insertion tube.
+Additionally, a low-lint material that easily slides over the insertion tube should be used so as not to add debris into the high-level disinfection process or damage to the outer surface of the insertion tube.

 Improper reprocessing may result in probe damage and higher repair costs for the healthcare facility.
 This can extend into the thousands of dollars.
-A complete rebuild of a standard TEE probe can exceed S 10,000 or depending on the severity of the damage a new TEE probe could be the only viable solution.
+A complete rebuild of a standard TEE probe can exceed $10,000 or depending on the severity of the damage a new TEE probe could be the only viable solution.
 The failure to properly clean probes can produce a myriad of avoidable consequences that drain resources from effective healthcare delivery and improving patient outcomes.